 Even stranger, the man who later killed Booth, Boston Corbett, also had connections to Boston after he moved there in the 1850s, had a religious conversion there and changed his name from Thomas to Boston in honor of the city.

-Lust for Fame: The Stage Career of John Wilkes Booth; Gordon Samples; 1998
+Samples, Gordon.
+Lust for Fame: The Stage Career of John Wilkes Booth.
+MacFarland & Company, Inc, 1998

-The Boston Globe Guide to Boston; Jerry Morris; 2005
+Morris, Jerry.
+The Boston Globe Guide to Boston.
+Globe Pequot Press, 2005

-American Brutus: John Wilkes Booth and the Lincoln Conspiracies; Michael W. Kauffman; 2005
+Kauffman, Michael W. American Brutus: John Wilkes Booth and the Lincoln Conspiracies.
+Random House Trade Paperbacks, 2005

-Right or Wrong, God Judge Me: The Writings of John Wilkes Booth; John Wilkes Booth; 1997
+Booth, John Wilkes.
+Right or Wrong, God Judge Me: The Writings of John Wilkes Booth.
+University of Illinois Press, 1997